← All postsThreat primer

 For more details on the Tay incident, you can read the full article on IEEE Spectrum: In 2016, Microsoft's Racist Chatbot Revealed the Dangers of Online Conversation.

-Looking for alignment is not a one time task but an evolving process.
-With artificial Intelligence models getting more complex and advanced each day, keeping them aligned will become harder and harder.
+Looking for alignment is not a one time task but an evolving process, and with artificial Intelligence models getting more advanced every day, keeping them aligned will be getting more difficult as they grow in complexity.

 Define Explicit Goals: Setting clear and explicit goals is the key to preventing misalignment in AI models.
 These goals need to take into account the ethical, social, and safety aspects of the environment where the AI will work.